 I believe that God has placed countless aspects of Himself in nature and in the world, each representing and pointing to the existence of the multiplicity of God, in particular the Trinity.
-(This is not to say that God is equivalent to nature or the universe, a pantheistic view, which I absolutely reject.)
+This is not to say that God is equivalent to nature or the universe—a pantheistic view, which I adamantly reject.
 As stated by Paul,

 For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that men are without excuse

 I believe that God has made triples of essentials and systems in this realm to point to His triplicity.
 For instance, every physical object in our domain, existing at a given moment in time, is 3-dimensional, having length, width, and height.
 Time itself has 3 subdivisions: past, present, and future.
-In only one of 3 states—gas, liquid, or solid—can anything exist at any given point in time.
+In only one of 3 states—solid, liquid, or gas—can anything, such as water, exist at any given point in time.
 There are 3 basic constituents of the world in which we live: air, water, and land.
 Three spheres exist in the universe about which we are the most familiar: the sun, the moon, and the earth.
 And from 3 spectral hues—red, green, and blue—all other colors of light can be obtained (run The Color Machine program to see this first-hand).